 Flood District Outreach Project

 City Park Drainageway is part of a mapped floodplain regulated by the Federal Emergency Management Agency (FEMA).
-A Conditional Letter of Map Revision (CLOMR) will be developed and submitted to FEMA prior to construction starting on the project.
-It is anticipated that this CLOMR will be submitted in early Summer 2023.
+A Conditional Letter of Map Revision (CLOMR) will be developed and submitted to FEMA before construction starts on the project.
+The CLOMR was submitted in early Summer 2023.
 A final Letter of Map Revision (LOMR) will be prepared and submitted to FEMA after Phase 2 is constructed.
-When approved, this LOMR will result in the remapping of the City Park Channel floodplain and floodway from US 287 to just downstream of Main Street.
+When approved, the LOMR will result in the remapping of the City Park Channel floodplain and floodway from US 287 to just downstream of Main Street.

 • News & Updates